-8.1 We understand that allegations may be made against a member of staff, volunteers or the DSL.

-8.2 If such an allegation is made, the member of staff receiving the allegation will immediately inform the Headteacher who may then involve the DSL as appropriate and refer to the LADO.

-8.3 The Headmaster on all such occasions will discuss the content of the allegation with the Chair of Cothill Trust.

-8.4 If the allegation made to a member of staff concerns the Headteacher, the person receiving the allegation will immediately inform the Chair of Cothill Trust or the Designated Safeguarding Governor, who will consult as in 8.5, without notifying the Headteacher first.
+- 8.1 We understand that allegations may be made against a member of staff. - 8.2 If such an allegation is made, the member of staff receiving the allegation will immediately inform the Headteacher and the DSL. - 8.3 The Headmaster on all such occasions will discuss the content of the allegation with the Chair of Cothill Trust. - 8.4 If the allegation made to a member of staff concerns the Headteacher, the person receiving the allegation will immediately inform the Principal of the Trust who will consult as in 8.5, without notifying the Headteacher first.

 Staff should refer to the Whistleblowing Policy or ask at any of the school offices for the email address of the Principal of Cothill Trust.

-8.5 The School will follow the guidance in Part Four of "Keeping Children Safe in Education" and the SSCB procedures for managing allegations against staff, contacting the Surrey LADO for advice on 0300 123 1650.
-Under no circumstances will we send a child who has made an allegation home, pending such an investigation, unless this advice is given exceptionally as a result of a strategy meeting.
-8.6 Suspension of the member of staff, excluding the Headteacher, against whom an allegation has been made, needs careful consideration and the Headteacher will seek the advice of the LADO and the Principal of the Trust in making this decision.

-8.7 If a member of boarding/resident staff is suspended pending an investigation, then the School will provide alternative accommodation off site if necessary and will be given a named representative who will keep the member of staff subject to the allegation informed of the process in the case and consider what other support is appropriate for the individual.

-8.8 In the event of an allegation against the Headteacher, the decision to suspend will be made by the Principal of the Trust - the Headteacher does not need to be informed of the allegation.
+- 8.5 The School will follow the guidance in Part Four of "Keeping Children Safe in Education" and the SSCB procedures for managing allegations against staff, contacting the Surrey LADO for advice on 0300 123 1650.
+Under no circumstances will we send a child who has made an allegation home, pending such an investigation, unless this advice is given exceptionally as a result of a strategy meeting. - 8.6 Suspension of the member of staff, excluding the Headteacher, against whom an allegation has been made, needs careful consideration and the Headteacher will seek the advice of the LADO and the Principal of the Trust in making this decision. - 8.7 If a member of boarding/resident staff is suspended pending an investigation, then the School will provide alternative accommodation off site if necessary and will be given a named representative who will keep the member of staff subject to the allegation informed of the process in the case and consider what other support is appropriate for the individual. - 8.8 In the event of an allegation against the Headteacher, the decision to suspend will be made by the Principal of the Trust the Headteacher does not need to be informed of the allegation.